OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 In the white box testing, examine the application routing file, Most of the time, developers use regular expression in application routing.

-In this example, in the urls.py file in the Django framework, I will show you an example of Path Confusion that the developer did not use the correct regex and there is an incorrect configuration:
+In this example, in the urls.py file in the Django framework, I will show you an example of Path Confusion that the developer did not use the correct regular expression and there is an incorrect configuration:

 ```text
     from django.urls import re_path